 The BYD Atto 3 — an electric crossover the size of a RAV4 — lands at roughly $42,000-$48,000 under this regime.
 That competes directly with the Hyundai Kona Electric ($46,000) and Kia EV3 (likely $42,000+), without the $5,000 EVAP rebate advantage those vehicles carry.

 Not every Chinese brand is ready for Canada.
 Regulatory certification through Transport Canada takes time, cold-weather validation costs money, and building a dealer network from nothing requires capital and commitment.
-Most Chinese brands are years away.
-Three are arriving in 2026.
-Here's who they are and what they're bringing.
+Some brands may move sooner than others, but the 2026 picture still includes meaningful uncertainty.

 BYD: The World's Largest EV Maker, Now Coming to Your City